robot5000-design/ms3/README.md

 _Other features of the backend of the site:_

 __Project File Structure__: The project is structured and folders named as per the Flask documentation.
 The HTML templates are in a templates folder, styling and javascript are in a static folder.
-The application backend python code is in 3 files; app.py is the main application, contant variables are in constants.py and helper functions for the main application are in the helper_functions.py file.
+The application backend python code is split into 3 files; app.py is the main application, constant variables are in constants.py and helper functions for the main application are in the helper_functions.py file.

 __Defensive Programming__: As mentioned previously defensive programming was a key consideration.
 KeyError's, ZeroDivisionError's, IndexError's, JSONDecodeError's, ConnectionError's, PyMongoError's and RequestException's are all considered for in the code where they could possibly arise.
 The check_user_permission function checks if users are valid users and is used throughout the program in other functions.
 If a user is blocked it logs them out.
 If a user is valid and logged in, it returns "valid-user" otherwise it returns False.
 This way no matter what route is typed into the address bar, if a user is not valid this will be handled with an appropriate message and if blocked users try to do anything they will be kicked out.